On quantum large sieve inequalities and operator recovery from incomplete information: Preliminaries

 Using the singular value decomposition of a normalized \(\w=\sum_{n=0}^\infty \lambda_n (f_n\otimes g_n)\), where \(\{f_n\}_{n\in\N}\) and \(\{g_n\}_{n\in\N}\) are two orthonormal sets, we may write the reproducing kernel \(\w^*\pi(z)^*\pi(w)\w\) as

+and obtain therefore a quadratic representation of operators in phase space, which may be an interesting alternative to the Wigner representation of operators \cite{cordero2024wigner}.
 If one considers operators of the form \(\r=f\otimes g\), where $g\in L^2(\R^d)$ is normalized and fixed, the operator STFT evaluates to \(\w^*\pi(z)^*(f\otimes g)=(\w^*\pi(z)^*f)\otimes g.\) It is therefore natural to define the STFT of a function \(f\) with respect to an operator \(\w\) as the first term in the operator STFT of its corresponding rank-one operator \(f\otimes g\).
 Indeed, we define \(\mathfrak{V}_\w f\) as the \(L^2(\R^d)\)-valued function See \cite{OpSTFT} and \cite{EqNorms} for a detailed analysis of this transform and note that the properties of Proposition~\ref{prop:op-stft} also hold with minor adjustments.

 As we are mainly interested in concentration estimates, we note that it follows from the basic identity $\|\V_\w f(z)\|_2=\|\V_\w (f\otimes g)(z)\|_{\S^2}$ that

 where $1\leq p\leq \infty$, and $\mu$ is an arbitrary measure on $\R^{2d}.$ Therefore, all results that we derive for the operator-valued STFT immediately carry over to the function-valued STFT.